 There are two essential components to the Centers of Excellence program - an assessment tool to determine if your anticoagulation service is operating at the highest level, with recommendations and resources provided for specific areas that can be improved; and a comprehensive, searchable resource center that provides the guidelines and tools to improve towards excellence.

 This Centers of Excellence program was created by the Anticoagulation Forum, the leading organization of healthcare professionals working to improve the quality of care for patients taking antithrombotic medications.
 More than 30 anticoagulation physicians, pharmacists, and nurse experts have worked together to create this resource.

 Anticoagulation Centers of Excellence is a program of the Anticoagulation Forum.
 The Anticoagulation Forum is a multidisciplinary nonprofit organization of health care professionals that works to improve the quality of care for patients taking antithrombotic medications.
 The AC Forum works to minimize the risk and maximize the benefit of strategies used for the prevention and treatment of thromboembolic disease by providing education and networking opportunities for health care professionals, promoting the clinical application of evidence-based practices, facilitating research aimed at improving health outcomes, and informing healthcare policy, regulatory agencies, and industry about best practices.
-Founded in 1991 by Jack Ansell, MD, the organization has grown to over 5,000 members representing over 1800 anticoagulation clinics throughout the world.
-Currently led by President David Garcia, MD, the AC Forum continues to be an important source of information and education for its expanding membership.
+Founded in 1991 by Jack Ansell, MD, the organization has grown to over 6,000 members representing over 2,000 anticoagulation clinics throughout the world.
+Currently led by President Mark Crowther, MD, the AC Forum continues to be an important source of information and education for its expanding membership.